Planning your Holiday in the Fiji Islands

-Fiji is most visited by Australian and New Zealander families on a family holiday and the country has plenty of great family orientated resorts to keep you all busy with cultural events, kids clubs and sightseeing tours.
-For visitors from Europe, the country has a more exotic appeal and with its stunning private islands and gorgeous beaches it is no surprise that Fiji is often voted the most romantic holiday destination in the world for a honeymoon or for a wedding either on the beach or in a small oceanfront chapel.
+Fiji is most visited by Australian and New Zealanders, especially on a family holiday during school holidays.
+The country has plenty of great family orientated beach resorts near Nadi International Airport (Denarau, Coral Coast and Mamanuca Islands are the most popular) with cultural events, kids clubs and sightseeing tours.
+For visitors from Europe, the country has a more exotic appeal and with its stunning private islands and gorgeous beaches it is no surprise that Fiji is often voted the most romantic holiday destination in the world for a honeymoon or for a wedding either on the beach or in a small ocean-front chapel.

-For beach holidays and watersports, the Mamanuca Islands are the most obvious choice and are easy to get to, but there are stunning boutique resorts all over Fiji, several of which are renowned as holiday destination for the mega-rich and famous.
+For all-round beach holidays and watersports, the Mamanuca Islands and Yasawa Islands are the most obvious choice and are easy to get to, but there are stunning boutique beach resorts tucked into secluded bays all over Fiji, several of which are renowned as favourites amongst celebrities and the mega-rich.
 These more remote locations offer a secluded and truly romantic ambience with more genuine Fijian hospitality and access to traditional villages and virgin rainforests with excellent walking and birding opportunities.

 Land & Water Activities